 Regulation 10 allows documents where there is agreement among parties to be changed electronically.
-Q10 Do you have any views on the use electronic communications in respect of application to modify or discharge a plann obligation? an discharge of a planning obligation is The Town and Country Planning (Good Ne The Town and Country Planning (Good Neighbour Agreement) (Scotland) Regulations 2010 Regulation 3 lists the information to be included in an application to a planning authority for the modification or discharge of a GNA.
+Do you have any views on the use of electronic communications in respect of an application to modify or discharge a planning obligation?
+As far as the application for modification or discharge of a planning obligation is concerned, electronic communication should be acceptable.
+The Town and Country Planning (Good Ne eighbo ur Agreement) (Scotland) Regulations 2010 Regulation 3 lists the information to be included in an application to a planning authority for the modification or discharge of a GNA.
 The application must be accompanied by evidence that the applicant has attempted to reach agreement but has not been successful.
-Q11 Do you consider the information required be (a) sufficient and (b) reasonable for decision to be taken?
-Is there any ot information that should be supplied? a Regulations 3(2)(d) to (g) are omitted from Regulation 5 requires the planning authority to notify "interested parties" of any application, viz, the community body and any other person against which the terms of the GNA is enforceable.
+Do you consider the information required to be (a) sufficient and (b) reasonable for a decision to be taken?
+Is there any other information that should be supplied?
+Response as for Q1 above.
+Regulations 3(2)(d) to (g) are omitted from the draft.
+Regulation 5 requires the planning authority to notify "interested parties" of any application, viz, the community body and any other person against which the terms of the GNA is enforceable.
 Five days is allowed for notification to the parties.
-Q12 Is the requirement to notify "interes parties" as defined in the Regulation sufficient? · · Regulation 6 requires that the planning authority makes details of the application to modify or discharge a GNA available through the Register of Applications.
-Q13 Do you consider that these process (notification of interested parties and disp of the information in the Register) sufficient to ensure adequate notification? lay the GNA may not relate to a particular The Council does not have to make enquiries as to the identity or whereabouts of interested parties.
+Is the requirement to notify "interested parties" as defined in the Regulations sufficient?
+Response as for Q2 above.
+Accordingly the five day period is considered to be restrictive.
+Regulation 6 requires that the planning authority makes details of the application to modify or discharge a GNA available through the Register of Applications.
+Do you consider that these processes (notification of interested parties and display of the information in the Register) are sufficient to ensure adequate notification?
+Response as for Q4 above.
+However, as the GNA may not relate to a particular planning permission the Statutory Register represented by Public Access would not be relevant to such cases.
+Separate on-line provision would have to be made.
+Guidance from Scottish Government on this matter would be welcomed.
+The Council does not have to make enquiries as to the identity or whereabouts of interested parties.
 It is simply sufficient to send notification to them at the address supplied by the applicant.
 The planning authority may set a date by which representations must be made.
-Q14 Where an applicant indicates that they do have information, or that they only hapartial information, regarding interest parties (for example, the names but not addresses) should there be a requirement check this? red che
+Where an applicant indicates that they do not have information, or that they only have partial information, regarding interested parties (for example, the names but not the addresses) should there be a requirement to check this?
+Response as for Q5 above.